PetterTech/blog/content/posts/2012-02-27-redirecting-a-webpage-using-html.md

 Because of that I have used this simple html code for redirecting, instead of using the built in function in IIS.

-Use it at your own will, I&#8217;m just posting it so I know where to find it the next time I need it 🙂
+Use it at your own will, I'm just posting it so I know where to find it the next time I need it 🙂

 ```